Frequently Asked Questions

 Capital costs include all of the planning, design, construction and occupancy costs for the building, amenity and parking construction at each site.
 Given that all options include 312,000 GSF of new construction which ACPS estimates at $360 per gross square foot, all building construction costs are the same.

-Some of the variation between the capital costs for each option include:
+Some of the variations between the capital costs for each option include:

 - Accommodating site amenities